dell/csi-baremetal/docs/crds-generation.md

 ### **Don't edit crds manually**

-Please dont use `omitempty` tag in the structs.

 Use right annotation for your structs so validations would be applied on the install step.

 Refer to [`CRD Validation`](https://book.kubebuilder.io/reference/markers/crd-validation.html) documentation for more info.